 Deacon, Isaac, and Elizabeth are our band of crazies.
 They challenge us to be better versions of ourselves every day.
 Besides being my shop apprentices, they are my creative team, quality testers and hiders of tools.

 After dropping out of engineering school, I served in the Army for 8 years as a helicopter crew member.
 After the military I worked in the defense contracting world as a water survival instructor and as a processing planner.
+I have since finished my Bachelor's and my Master's degrees and constantly find myself blending my education with making, creating, and teaching.

 Always wanting more, and striving to create, I found myself saying, "I can make that" a lot.
 So I got some tools and started making things.
 The workshop has rekindled a love of designing, tinkering, and making I thought I had lost.